SIL verification – PFD or PFH – how to decide?

 Failure rates of equipment items are the source information needed for any PFD or PFH calculation.
 A good reference source is important.

-Some good industry reference sources are provided below:
+Some typically used industry reference sources are provided below:

 Agree on all assumptions